mia-platform/documentation/docs/development_suite/deploy/deploy.md

 ---
 ## Introduction

-Deploy is the section of the console that allows developers to deploy configurations of a specific project on different runtime environments.
+Deploy is the Console Area that allows developers to deploy configurations of a specific project on different runtime environments.
 It can also be used to visualize the history of previous releases on that project.

-This section allows to follow in a simple and effective way a **Continuous Deployment** approach, integrating automated tests and releasing new code versions without damaging the existing project.
+This section allows you to follow in a simple and effective way a **Continuous Deployment** approach, integrating automated tests and releasing new code versions without damaging the existing project.

-The Deploy section is divided into two areas: **Deploy** and **History**.
+The Deploy Area is divided into two Sections: **Deploy** and **History**.
-When a user enters the Deploy section, he is automatically led to Deploy area.
+When a user enters the Deploy Area, they are automatically led to Deploy Section.

-## Deploy Area
+## Deploy Section

 ![Deploy](img/Deploy.gif)

-In this area, you can select in which runtime environment you want to release your project configurations and which branch to deploy.
+In this Section, you can select in which runtime environment you want to release your project configurations and which branch to deploy.
-You will be also able to start the deployment process from this section.
+You will also be able to start the deployment process from this section.

-Let's see in detail how it works
+Let us see in detail how it works.

-### Select runtime environment
+### Latest deployed version

 The first card will let you choose the runtime environment in which you want to release your configuration.

 ![Environment](img/deploy-select-env.png)

 Once you have selected your target runtime environment, you will be able to see all the details regarding the last release in that runtime environment.

+The information you will see in this card are:

+* **Runtime Environment**: the runtime environment of the displayed deployment (as a reminder of the selected runtime environment)
+* **Branch**: the branch used for the latest deployment, together with a link to the last commit at deploy time
+* **Completed at**: time of completion
+* **Made by**: author of the deployment
+* **Type**: `Smart Deploy` or `Deploy All`, based on the settings used in the last deployment
+* **Duration**: how much time was needed for the last deployment to finish
+* **Pipeline**: link to the deployment pipeline

 ### Select branch